Heckler & Koch HK417: M110A1

-The M110A1 CSASS is the Army's type designation for the Compact Semi-Automatic Sniper System.
+The M110A1 CSASS is the U.S. Army's type designation for the Compact Semi-Automatic Sniper System.
 In April 2016, Heckler & Koch confirmed that a lighter version of the G28 had won the United States Army's CSASS contract to replace the M110 Semi-Automatic Sniper System.
 The M110A1 uses an aluminum upper receiver instead of steel to meet weight requirements, weighing 8.4 lb unloaded and reaching some 15 lb loaded and with accessories; the M110A1 features a Geissele M-LOK rail handguard, Schmidt & Bender 3–20×50 PM II Ultra Short telescopic sight, Geissele optic mount, OSS SRM6 suppressor, 6-9 Harris bipod and mount, and a collapsible stock with adjustable comb.
 In May 2018, the U.S. Marine Corps will begin receiving the CSASS, also to replace the M110.
 There has been some small-scale testing of the CSASS since then but no news of widespread fielding or adoption.
 However, the Army has shown small scale testing and use of the M110A2, an upgraded version of Knight's Armament Company's M110 SASS.
 The Navy and Marine Corps have also designated funding for a M110 SASS Product Improvement Program (PIP).

 The M110A1 SDMR is a Squad Designated Marksman Rifle (SDMR) being issued to US Army infantry squads to replace the M14 EBR.
 In March 2018, the Army announced that a version of the G28E-110 would be issued to infantry squads as the service's standard SDMR.
 While undergoing evaluation by PEO Soldier, it was designated as M110E1.
 Issuing a 7.62×51mm NATO SDMR is meant to increase individual squads' ability to engage distant threats and defeat enemy body armor that standard 5.56×45mm NATO rounds cannot penetrate.
 The M14 EBR was previously issued for this role, but because it was based on an operational needs statement they had to be turned in by units at the end of a combat deployment.
 Unlike the sniper configuration, the SDMR model will be equipped with a different buttstock and barrel twist than the CSASS model.
 The SDMR model will also fire M80A1 Enhanced Performance Rounds or XM1158 Advanced Armor Piercing Rounds rather than sniper rounds.
 The marksman version is fitted with a simpler SIG TANGO6 1-6×24 telescopic sight to make quick adjustments between 0-600 m and features a red horseshoe dot for fast aiming and an illuminated Extended Range Bullet Drop Compensation (BDC) illuminated front focal plane reticle.
 It will also be fielded with a suppressor to lessen its sound signature.
 Roughly 6,000 are planned to be fielded with one per squad in infantry, engineer and scout formations.
 Early testing began with several U.S. Army combat units receiving the first M110A1 SDMRs in fall 2018.
 Fielding to all close combat squads is expected to be completed in late 2023.